Community Engagement

 Child Welfare Program and Title IV-E Fellowship

 Dr. Anna Yelick is the Child Welfare Program Director and the principle investigator for this program and fellowship.
-Western Michigan University is one of 5 Michigan universities offering The Title IV-E Child Welfare Fellowship program, which provides additional resources and support to students committed to working in the Child Welfare System.
+Western Michigan University is one of 5 Michigan universities offering the Title IV-E Child Welfare Fellowship program, which provides additional resources and support to students committed to working in the Child Welfare System.
 The aim of this program is to recruit, retain, and educate students to be leaders in the field of child welfare.
 The fellowship includes requirements for course work and field education culminating in either a graduate certificate in Child Welfare or a minor in Child Welfare.

 The Title IV-E Child Welfare Fellowship is an opportunity to provide resources and support to students committed to working in the child welfare system including but not limited to Children’s Protective Services, Foster Care, Licensing and Adoption, and more.
 There are requirements for eligibility to be considered for this program as well as obligations for students after completion of the program.
 Being part of the fellowship comes with a stipend per semester, but students will also be contractually obligated to search for and accept employment within the child welfare system upon graduation.
-For more information, please email @email
+For more information, please email @email or visit our Child Welfare page.

 I-PEER